FuChunjin/DComboNet/README.md

   library(DComboNet)
 ```

-Due to the large size of drug-induced gene expression profiles for Level 2 model, we prepared an extra data folder.
+Due to the large size of drug-induced gene expression profiles for Level 2 model, we upload only cell line data for repeating the results in our manuscripts, for more cell lines, we prepare an extra data folder in [links]<links>.

 After install the package, you should download this compressed data set, unzip it and put in a reachable path.
-This path should be used as ` load_dir` for functions in DComboNet.
+This path should be used as input for parameter ` load_dir` for functions in ` DComboNet`.
+For more details about using level two model with provided cancer sample specific data or your own data table, you can check the tutorial below.

 ## Environment